ParallelMaths/parallel/pages/7-15-blackboard-equation.md

 numbers from, say, 1 to 100.
 Can you remember it?

 ^^^ hint id=1
-Sometimes it’s easier to pair numbers, perhaps the smallest and the biggest.
+Sometimes it’s easier to pair numbers - try starting with the smallest and the biggest.
 ^^^

 The sum of all the numbers from 1 to 40 is: